Pacifier25/Fruit-and-vegetable-disease-predictor/README.md

 ---

 ## 🌟 Overview
-The **Fruit and Vegetable Disease Detector** is an AI-powered application designed to analyze images of fruits and vegetables and classify whether they are healthy or rotten.

-This project leverages deep learning techniques to deliver highly accurate predictions, making it a valuable tool for quality control in agriculture and food industries.
+The **Fruit and Vegetable Disease Detector** is an AI-powered application designed to analyze images of fruits and vegetables, classifying them as either healthy or rotten.
+By leveraging advanced deep learning techniques, it provides highly accurate predictions, making it a valuable tool for quality control in agriculture, food industries, and supply chains.
+This application automates the inspection process, saving time and effort while reducing human error.
+Its user-friendly interface, built with **Streamlit**, ensures accessibility for non-technical users.
+The tool is designed to help minimize food waste, improve efficiency, and support sustainable practices by enabling early identification of quality issues and diseases in produce.
+Future plans include deploying the application on **Microsoft Azure** for scalability and remote monitoring.

 ---